 Part of the trick is to stand and watch how the waves interact with the elements on the beach.
 Look for prominent stones of interesting tracts in the sand.
 You might live in an area with beautiful chunk of glacial ice on the beach.
 Every beach has some potential.

+Consider what aspect of the nature you wnt to communicate with your photography.
+If you want to show how the water is explosive and full of energy, then a shorter exposure could be more appropriate.
 A faster shutter will freeze the action which communicates the movement in a different way.
 Freezing action can allow the viewer to study a moment in a chain of events that the naked, human eye would normally miss.
-Part of the skill of the photographer is judging whether a fast or sow shutter will communicate the movement more effectively.
+Part of the skill of the photographer is judging whether a fast shutter will communicate the movement more effectively than a long exposure.